geoblacklight/geoblacklight/schema/schema-commentary.md

 The `dct_isPartOf_sm` field is most often used as a way to group collections arbitrarily.
-Such groupings often have meaning within local institutions and can be used a shorthand for keeping like items together.
+Such groupings often have meaning within local institutions and can be shorthand for keeping like items together.
 For example, the value could mark all of the items in a single data submission, all of the items that pertain to a class that is working with GIS data, or all of the items harvested from a specific